harshsharma1506/offline_first_ERP_mining/README.md

 ---

 ## 1. Introduction
-Anyone who’s worked with IT systems in a mining context knows that connectivity is fragile.
+Anyone who’s worked with IT systems in a mining context knows that connectivity is fragile [1].
 Rock faces, dust, and equipment constantly get in the way of radio signals.
-Underground, miners rely on systems like leaky feeders, mesh networks, and RFID checkpoints just to keep basic communication alive.
+Underground, miners rely on systems like leaky feeders [4], mesh networks [1], and RFID checkpoints [1] just to keep basic communication alive.

-In ERP research, I’ve noticed that “offline” usually just means “on-premise” — meaning the server is in the mine’s own server room instead of in the cloud.
+In ERP research, “offline” usually just means “on-premise” — meaning the server is in the mine’s own server room instead of in the cloud [2].
 This is better than needing the internet all the time, but there’s a catch: if the local LAN goes down, you can’t use the ERP at all.
 There’s no buffering of data, no way to capture information while disconnected.

 What I’m proposing is different.
 Imagine if every tablet, scanner, or sensor could keep working without any network — storing its own data — and then, whenever it got even a brief connection, quietly sync with the central ERP.
 That’s the gap I think we can fill.